davawen/keal/README.md

 A choice list expects `name:`s, with optional icons and comments, finished with an `end`.
 Empty lines are ignored.

+- You can subscribe to the following events:
+  - `enter`: The user selected or clicked an option.
+Sends the index of the given choice
+  - `shift_enter`: Same, but with shift held
+  - `query`: Query string changed.
+Sends the new query.
-- Keal can take the following actions:
+- and Keal can take the following actions:
   - `fork`: Closes the window, and continue the plugin as a separate process Use this if you wish to launch an application from the plugin
   - `wait_and_close`: Wait for the plugin to end before closing the window